 She looks quite formidable, doesn’t she?

-Once we were done at Gullfoss, we drove back to Reykjavik.
-It’s a long drive, but one that we felt was best enjoyed by renting a car rather than going by tour bus.
+Once we finished visiting Gullfoss, we drove back to Reykjavik.
+It’s a long drive, but we felt it was more enjoyable by renting a car rather than going by tour bus.
 It allowed us a lot of freedom to spend as much (or as little) time at each attraction as we wanted.
 It also saved us money in the long run.
 Plus, it was pretty cool to see the landscape (and weather!) change along the way:

-So, I can say without hesitation (as a passenger that never got behind the wheel once) that driving the Golden Circle is the best way to go while in Iceland!
+So, I can say without hesitation (as a passenger that never got behind the wheel once) that driving Iceland’s Golden Circle Route is the best way to go while in Iceland!